rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 This is everything you'll need:

-* A Rocky Linux server connected to the internet, with Nginx already running on it.
+- A Rocky Linux server connected to the internet, with Nginx already running on it.
 If you haven't gotten that far, you can follow [our guide to installing Nginx](nginx-mainline.md) first.
-* Some comfort with doing things on the command line, and a terminal-based text editor like `nano` installed.
+- Some comfort with doing things on the command line, and a terminal-based text editor like `nano` installed.

     !!! tip "In a pinch"

         ... you could use something like Filezilla or WinSCP — and a regular GUI-based text editor — to replicate most of these steps, but we'll be doing things the nerdy way in this tutorial.

-* At least one domain pointed at your server for one of the test websites.
+- At least one domain pointed at your server for one of the test websites.
 You can use either a second domain or a subdomain for the other.

     !!! tip

         If you're doing all of this on a local server, adjust your hosts file as necessary to create simulated domain names.
 Instructions below.

-* We are assuming that you're running Nginx on a bare metal server or regular VPS, and that SELinux is running.
+- We are assuming that you're running Nginx on a bare metal server or regular VPS, and that SELinux is running.
 All instructions will be compatible with SELinux by default.
-* *All commands must be run as root,* either by logging in as the root user, or using `sudo`.
+- *All commands must be run as root,* either by logging in as the root user, or using `sudo`.

 ## Setting up Your Folders and Test Sites

 ### The website folders

 First, you're going to need a couple of folders for your website files.
 When you first install Nginx, all of the "demo" website files will be in `/usr/share/nginx/html`.
 That's fine if you're hosting just the one site, but we're going to get fancy.
 Ignore the `html` directory for now, and just navigate its parent folder:

 ```bash
 cd /usr/share/nginx
 ```

 The test domains for the sake of this tutorial will be `site1.server.test` and `site2.server.test`, and we're going to name those website folders accordingly.
 You should change those domains to whatever you're using, of course.
-However (and here's a trick I picked up from Smarter People<sup>TM</sup>), we're going to write the domain names "backwards".
+However (and here's a trick I picked up from Smarter People^TM^), we're going to write the domain names "backwards".

 eg. "yourwebsite.com" would go in a folder called `com.yourwebsite`.
 Mind you, you can *literally* name these folders whatever you want, but there's a good reason for this method, which I've outlined below.